intlify/vue-i18n-locale-message/README.md

 type PullArguments = {
   locales: Locale[] // locales that pull from localization service, if empty, you must pull the all locale messages } & CommonArguments

 /**
+ *  Provider Status Arguments
+ */
+export type StatusArguments = {
+  locales: Locale[] // locales that indicate translation status from localization service, if empty, you must indicate translation status all locales
+}

+/**
  *  ProviderConfiguration provider fields structure